Brown University Electron Microprobe Facility

 Element X-ray and Phase Mapping

 Element x-ray maps can easily be acquired with the microprobe.
-Using 512×512 pixel maps, up to nine element maps (5 elements on WDS, 4 on EDS), plus a backscattered electron (BSE) image, can be obtained simultaneously.
+Using 512×512 pixel maps, up to five element maps, plus a backscattered electron (BSE) image, can be obtained simultaneously.
 Maximum resolution on any one map is one micron per pixel.
 Utilizing the stage coordinate system, maps of entire thin sections can be generated.
-Individual element maps can subsequently be stitched together using ImageJ software.
-Finally, red-green-blue (RGB) phase maps can be generated by overlaying different element maps.
-An example is below.
+Individual element maps can subsequently be stitched together using free software, such ImageJ.
+Finally, red-green-blue (RGB) phase maps can be generated by overlaying different element maps to form mineral phase maps.
+An example is shown below.

 Electron Microprobe Sample Holders

-A variety of holders can be accommodated.
-The one’s we have at Brown are shown here.
-Some of the holders we purchased with the instrument, some were made by our machinist.
+A variety of holders are available to accommodate nearly any type of sample.
+The holders we have at Brown are shown here.
+Some of the holders were purchased with the instrument, while others were made by our department machinist.